Accurate and Less Radiation

 No Radiation Intraoral Photography

 New Generation Dentistry in Mission Viejo also offers intraoral photography which emits no radiation because it is taken with a small digital camera specifically designed for snapshots of your teeth and gums.
 It will give you a real-time picture of what your teeth and gums look like and can be viewed on our computer monitor.

 Accurate, Clear 3D Imaging for Dental Procedures

 Along with Digital Dental X-ray and Intraoral Photography, we also use the Galileos Comfort Plus 3D imaging unit that is safe, comfortable, and precise.
 Think of it as the Superman of 3D X-ray vision, only better.
 In as little as 14 seconds we can scan a full oral-maxillofacial region with far less radiation and far greater imaging with only one scan.
-This allows a greater outcome of dental procedures such as dental implants and other oral surgical procedures.
+This allows a greater outcome of dental procedures such as dental implants mission viejo and other oral surgical procedures.